What The COVID-19 Pandemic Looks Like In Wisconsin: Maps And Charts

 If public health measures that are designed to slow the spread of COVID-19 have an effect, and the number of new cases begins to fall, a plot of total infections over time would become less steep, or flatten.
 Hence the ubiquitous term "flattening the curve." in discussions about COVID-19.

-A common way to visualize the dynamics of an outbreak and potential effects of strategies designed to slow its transmission is to track a 7-day moving average of newly confirmed cases.
+A common way to visualize the dynamics of an outbreak and potential effects of strategies designed to slow its transmission is to track a 7-day moving average of newly confirmed cases and deaths.
 The trend line of these moving averages is more sensitive to fluctuating daily numbers, and can help indicate when the outbreak has peaked, or is declining or surging.

 The total number of confirmed infections in Wisconsin is likely much smaller than the true number of infections.
 Many people who are infected may not show symptoms, and others with mild or moderate symptoms are unlikely to be tested due to limited test availability and shortages of testing supplies.
 Still, understanding how many people diagnosed with COVID-19 out of the total number who are tested can provide a snapshot, however incomplete, of the disease's prevalence in relation to other commonly circulating respiratory diseases with similar symptoms, such as influenza.